It is the most common form of degenerative joint disease and is the leading cause of disability in people over 50 years.

 - Crunchy sound when you move your fingers.

-- Problems to hold or hold objects.
+- Issues to hold or hold objects.

-Women are more likely to have osteoarthritis of the hand than men, and usually acquire it at a younger age.
+Women are more likely to have osteoarthritis of the hand than men and usually acquire it at a younger age.

 Osteoarthritis in your hips